TBye101/MagicalLife/EarthMagicCharacters/Classes/Monk/Monk/Monk Class Info.md

 AC: +1
 +5% magic resistance.
 #### 29th Level: Eldritch Master
+Mastery of the mystical arts is not easily achievable.
+Only through faith might one understand the mystical arts.

 Fist: 1d20 +5
 AC: +1
 #### 30th Level: Windwalker

 Recieve another stunning blow.
 TH (To Hit): + 1
 AC: +1
 +5% magic resistance.
 #### 31st Level: Elder

 Fire:
 Monks can use their faith to burn their enemies via touch.